userver: Configure, Build and Install

 Warning

-service_template has no database.
-If you need a database please use other service templates.
+service_template has no databases and uses HTTP.
+If you need gRPC or a database, please use other templates.

 make build-release && \